 Breastfeeding After a C-Section

-- Prefer whole wheat products for added fibre and extra nutrients
+- Prefer whole wheat products for added fiber and extra nutrients

 - Dairy products like, milk and yogurts

-- Protein rich foods like, meat, eggs and fishes
+- Protein-rich foods like, meat, eggs, and fish

 - Fresh fruits and clean vegetables